Updated: Aug 30

 Hungry4Fitness is supported by our users.
 We occasionally earn a commission off reputable affiliate links.
 You’ll be pleased to know that the additional price of the product is passed on to the company, not the purchaser!

 If you’re trying to burn fat and bring out a bit of muscle definition, you’re in the right place.
-HIIT is one of the best training methodologies for improving body composition and developing fitness.
-The below article will show you exactly how to do this wilth 5 HIIT Workouts for Fat-Loss.
-But before you assault the five sessions below, it’s advisable to familiarise yourself with the training procedures and the Dos and Don’ts of HIIT.
+HIIT workouts are one of the most effective ways for improving body composition and developing fitness.
+But the benefits of HIIT don't stop there.

 At its simplest, high-intensity interval training (from here on out HIIT) is where we exercise at super high intensities for short exposures.
 Typically, each high-intensity interval is immediately followed by a rest or active recovery exercise of equal duration.

 The time exposure of each separate interval rarely exceeds 30 seconds.
 The reason why is because HIIT training is anaerobic and thus is powered by the adenosine triphosphate system (ATP).
 ATP is analogous to the nitrous oxide in muscle cars that gives them an explosive boost of speed.

 But because it’s high octane stuff and limited in quantity, ATP is quickly exhausted.
 Once used up, which at maximal effort takes between 10 and 30 seconds, the body begins synthesising more.
 However, this takes time and rest.

 This is where the rest or active recovery exercises comes in.
 The rest period between intervals provides the body with enough time to replenish the depleted stock of ATP.
 Right in time for the next high-intensity interval!

 Hell yeah!
 HIIT is an excellent exercise methodology for promoting cardiovascular and functional fitness.